Japan's Kento Momota tops men's singles ranking for the first time

 At the end of April, Momota showed his trademark athleticism and ability to change defence into attack instantly as he stunned Olympic champion Chen Long in the final of the Asian Championships in Wuhan, China.

 A month later, he beat Axelsen again as Japan put out Denmark in the semi-finals of the Thomas Cup.

-Momota then recorded back-to-back wins over Chen, but Japan went down 3-1 to China and had to settle for second place in the world team championship.
+Momota then made it back-to-back wins over Chen, but Japan went down 3-1 to China and had to settle for second place in the world team championship.

 But he went one better in July's Indonesia Open, beating Axelsen yet again, before securing his first world title against Shi Yuqi.

 Japan is now challenging China for the title as badminton's premier nation with the women possessing greater strength in depth.